 The top drapes nicely and has a gradual flare from the top to the bottom.
 Really, any color combination would work, but I’m really loving the ombre stripes this top has.

-Loops & Threads Colorwheel in Light Coral, Coral, Crimson, Maroon, and Deep Burgundy (any worsted weight (4) yarn would work)
+Loops & Threads Colorwheel in Light Coral, Coral, Crimson, Maroon, and Deep Burgundy – 2 skeins in each color, approximately 900 yards (any worsted weight (4) yarn would work)

 5.5 mm hook